dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 You might think that this approach is harder to implement but, as you will see, it is not.
 The trickiest part of it is that you will need the help of another NPM package to integrate CSS animations and React properly.
 That is, you will need to install [the `styled-components` package](https://www.styled-components.com/).

-> _"By utilising tagged template literals (a recent addition to JavaScript) and the power of CSS, styled-components allows you to write actual CSS code to style your components.
+> _"By utilizing tagged template literals (a recent addition to JavaScript) and the power of CSS, styled-components allows you to write actual CSS code to style your components.
 It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!"_ —[`styled-components`](https://github.com/styled-components/styled-components)

 To install this package, you will have to stop your React app (i.e. if it is up and running) and issue the following command: